leoetlino/botw-re-notes/difficulty_scaling.md

   Also applies to any weapons held by an enemy since `loadWeaponInfo` is called by `loadActorInfo`.

 ## `SharpWeaponJudgeType`
-  This actor property controls the modifier tier that a weapon can receive.
+  This actor property controls the *minimum* modifier tier that a weapon can receive.
   Type: [`enum WeaponModifier`](#weaponmodifier-s32-enum).

-  If [scaling](#levelsensormode) is enabled, the weapon will receive modifiers from *at least* the specified tier and may get additional bonuses depending on point status.
+  If [scaling](#levelsensormode) is enabled, the weapon may receive modifiers from an even higher tier if point requirements are met.

-  Otherwise, the weapon will get modifiers from *exactly* the specified tier.
+  Otherwise, the weapon will get modifiers from exactly the specified tier.

+  For example, 0 ('None') doesn't mean a weapon will never receive a modifier.
+  It just means that the developers haven't forced the weapon to spawn with a blue/yellow modifier.
+  If scaling requirements are satisfied, the weapon will receive blue or yellow modifiers.

 ## `WeaponModifier`